 On May 28, 2014, the Financial Accounting Standards Board, or the FASB, issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers," which amends the existing accounting standards for revenue recognition.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 In July 2015, the FASB voted to amend ASU 2014-09 by approving a one-year deferral of the mandatory effective date as well as providing the option to early adopt the standard on the original effective date.
-Accordingly, the Company may adopt the standard in either its first quarter of 2017 or 2018.
-An entity may choose to adopt the new standard either retrospectively or through a cumulative effect adjustment as of the start of the first period for which it applies the new standard.
+Accordingly, the Company will adopt the standard in its first quarter of 2018.
+An entity may choose to adopt the new standard either retrospectively or through a cumulative effect adjustment as of the start of the second period for which it applies the new standard.
 We are in the process of determining the effect that the adoption will have on our consolidated financial statements.
 Based on our analysis to date, we have reached the following tentative conclusions regarding the new standard and how we expect it to affect our consolidated financial statements and related disclosures:

-- We expect to adopt the standard in the first quarter of 2018 and will not early adopt. - We expect to use the full retrospective method.
+- $\cdot$ We expect to adopt the standard in the first quarter of 2018 and will not early adopt. - · We expect to use the full retrospective method.
 Such method provides that upon applying the new standard, prior periods will be retrospectively adjusted and the cumulative effect of the change recognized in the opening retained earnings as of January 1, 2016.

-- We believe that since substantially all of our revenue is contractual, substantially all of our revenue falls within the scope of ASU No. 2014-09, as amended. - Our hardware and software revenue is generally recognized on a gross basis upon delivery.
-Upon adoption of the new standard, we do not expect this to change.
-However, we are continuing to analyze each of our revenue streams to determine any changes that may be required under the new standard. - We hold inventories not available for sale related to certain product sales transactions in which we are warehousing the product and will be deploying the product to our clients' designated locations subsequent to period-end.
-We are currently evaluating the effect of the new standard on our inventories not available for sale to identify the differing performance obligations within the underlying contracts and to determine if a portion of revenue under the contracts should be recognized at an earlier point in time than we are recognizing under current accounting standards. - We expect that our disclosures in our notes to our consolidated financial statements related to revenue recognition will be significantly expanded under the new standard.
+- We believe that since substantially all of our revenue is contractual, substantially all of our revenue falls within the scope of ASU No. 2014-09, as amended. - · Our hardware revenue is generally recognized on a gross basis upon delivery.
+Upon adoption of the new standard, we do expect to recognize revenue at an earlier point in time than we are recognizing under current accounting standards for contracts where shipping term are FOB shipping point.
+However, we are continuing to analyze each of our software and other revenue streams to determine any changes that may be required under the new standard. - · We hold inventories not available for sale related to certain product sales transactions in which we are warehousing the product and will be deploying the product to our clients' designated locations subsequent to period-end.
+We are currently evaluating the effect of the new standard on our inventories not available for sale to identify the differing performance obligations within the underlying contracts and to determine if a portion of revenue under the contracts should be recognized at an earlier point in time than we are recognizing under current accounting standards. - · We expect that our disclosures in our notes to our consolidated financial statements related to revenue recognition will be significantly expanded under the new standard.